-After a few days on a self-drive safari around Kruger National Park, it was time to continue our Southern Africa overland adventures by crossing the border into Mozambique from Komatipoort at Ressano Garcia.
+After a few days on a self-drive safari around Kruger National Park, it was time to continue our Africa overland adventures by crossing the border into Mozambique at the the Komatipoort border post, Ressano Garcia.
 Despite its pristine tropical beaches and distinct Portuguese history, it’s a country that seems to be off the radar for so many travellers, many deterred by stories of corrupt police and bad road conditions.

-Compared to our recent experiences of Indian bureaucracy (we lived in Bangalore for a year), crossing the border into Mozambique from Komatipoort was relatively straightforward and the entire process took us less than 1.5 hours.
+Compared to our recent experiences of Indian bureaucracy (we lived in Bangalore for a year), crossing the Mozambique border at Komatipoort was relatively straightforward and the entire process took us less than 1.5 hours.
 Our main difficulty was keeping the boys entertained whilst us parents completed forms.
-Our youngest *may have* tried to strip down to his underwear at Mozambique immigration!

 Where we stayed in Komatipoort